Undimmed presentation detents in SwiftUI

 Conclusion

-SwiftUI 4 custom sized sheets are great, but will unfortunately not let you keep the underlying view undimmed.
+SwiftUI 4 custom sized sheets are great, but will not yet let you keep the underlying view undimmed.
 This post presents a workaround until Apple adds this as a native feature.

 I have the workaround to SwiftUIKit.
 Feel free to try it out and let me know what you think, and if you find anything that needs fixing.